tigerkelly/KioskTiger/README.md

 	wget https://download.bell-sw.com/java/11.0.26+9/bellsoft-jdk11.0.26+9-linux-aarch64-full.deb

-Then use the dpdk command to install it.
+Then use the dpkg command to install it.

 	sudo dpkg -i ./bellsoft-jdk11.0.26+9-linux-aarch64-full.deb